BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 - For the **cloth mesh**, check **Cloth** and **Cloth Physics** [![Screenshot 2025 06 02 150710](https://tinypic.host/images/2025/06/02/Screenshot-2025-06-02-150710.md.png)](https://tinypic.host/image/Screenshot-2025-06-02-150710.3qeEmv)

+Your cloth mesh should be parented under the armature and have the correct armature like you would for any other mesh.
+It does not need to be UV mapped.

 Export as usual.

 > If you use BG3EquipmentGenerator, note that it tends to lose these parameters along the way.
-You can still use it to generate all the files for your mod, but you'll need to reexport and overwrite the GR2s it output with ones directly exported from Blender.
+You can still use it to generate all the files for your mod, but you'll need to reexport and overwrite the GR2s it outputs with ones directly exported from Blender.
 {.is-warning}

 ## LSlib